Smithwick, Texas: History

-Smithwick was formed from three smaller communities, Hickory Creek, Elm Grove, and Smithwick Mills, named after Noah Smithwick's mill on the Colorado River.
+Smithwick was formed from three smaller communities: Hickory Creek, Elm Grove, and Smithwick Mills, named after Noah Smithwick's mill on the Colorado River.
 Hickory Creek was established in the 1850s and had a church.
-A post office was established here in 1871 and remained in operation until 1926, after which mail was sent to the community from Marble Falls.
+A post office was established here in 1871 and remained in operation until 1926, after which mail was sent to the community via Marble Falls.
 Thomas A. Stinnett served as the postmaster.
 Its name changed to Smithwick in 1882.
-Its peak of prosperity was in the mid-1880s when it had a water-powered gristmill, a church, and 150 inhabitants.
+Its peak of prosperity was in the mid-1880s, when it had a water-powered gristmill, a church, and 150 inhabitants.
 Farmers in the area shipped cotton.
 When the Austin and Northwestern Railroad completed a track to Marble Falls in 1889, the community declined drastically.
-The population was 50 in 1890 and lost half of it two years later.
-It went up to 30 through the 1930s and 1940s.
+The population was 50 in 1890, which declined by half within two years.
+This figure then rose to 30 during the 1930s and 1940s.
 A church and several scattered houses marked Smithwick on county maps.
 It had a church, a cemetery, and a community center in the 1980s.
 Its population was 52 in 2000.

 Geography

-Smithwick is located on Ranch to Market Road 1431 eight miles east of Marble Falls.
+Smithwick is located on Ranch to Market Road 1431, eight miles east of Marble Falls.